Standards & Screening

 From Good to Great — why our community standards are critical to the success of our mission

-Our mission is to promote responsible breeders and push out the disreputable sources while also working to improve the standards in the dog world overall, as a community.
-In order to push out the disreputable sources, we need to help buyers find dogs in a responsible way and avoid turning to bad sources out of desperation or a lack of education.
+Our mission is to promote responsible breeders while also working to improve the standards in the dog world overall, as a community.
+We aim to help buyers find dogs in a responsible way and avoid turning to bad sources out of desperation or a lack of education.
 In order to make a positive change and succeed in improving the standards overall, we need to work together as a community to strive towards best practices.

 We believe it is vital to set forth not just what breeders shouldn’t be doing, but what they should be doing and how they can channel their energy and investment into improving the lives of their breeding dogs and puppies.
 Through education, access to resources, help finding specialists, and discounts on health testing, we’re committed to helping breeders in our community be the best breeders they can be, because this is how we can make a real, impactful difference.
-In pursuit of our mission to improve current practices, we’ve partnered with the world’s leading educational institution for responsible dog breeders, Avidog University.
+Avidog University, formerly the world's leading educational institution for responsible dog breeders, is now part of Good Dog as we continue our mission to improve current practices.

 By bringing together an inclusive group of leading experts from across a variety of fields and uniting as a community committed to being a force for good, we can harness the collective passion that has so far been scattered in many directions and turn it into a practical shared framework centered on responsible practices and healthier dogs.